joshbegley/nyt-latest/README.md

 `It’s been circulating on social media for months.
 Here’s what I found when I looked into these claims.`\
 https://nytimes.com/2020/09/11/opinion/fact-check-trump.html?searchResultPosition=8

-**Court Ruling Deals Blow to Ex-Felons’ Voting Rights in Florida**\
+**Ex-Felons in Florida Must Pay Fines Before Voting, Appeals Court Rules**\
-`In a reversal, a federal appeals court says Floridians who had completed sentences for felonies must pay fines and fees before voting.`\
+`In a reversal, a court said Floridians who had completed sentences for felonies must pay fines and fees before voting.
+The State Constitution was amended in 2018 to restore their rights.`\
 https://nytimes.com/2020/09/11/us/florida-felon-voting-rights.html?searchResultPosition=9

 **Police Veteran in George Floyd Killing Turns Blame to Rookie Officers**\